dvt64/oi-eclipse/README.md

-Eclipse SDK port for illumos-based distros (tested under OpenIndiana)
+Eclipse SDK port for illumos-based distros and Oracle Solaris 11.4 CBE
 ======================================

 This repo is used to build the Eclipse SDK which provides the framework for Eclipse based applications, the Java development tooling and the Plug-in development tooling.